tModLoader/tModLoader/PortingNotes_1.4.5.md

 - New vanilla TooltipLine options.
 Need to add to docs and decide on name (is there a wiki page as well?): CommonItemTooltip.ItemUnlockedByTeammate, armorPenetration, bonusTagDamage, check for others.
 Seems like "Social" and "SocialDesc" logic changed, compare tooltips to 1.4.4 and adjust.
 - DrawBlockReplacementIcon return changed from void to bool.
 Does that affect how the builders toggle works?
 Did vanilla behavior change?
 New state bool in logic, and DoStatefulTickSound
 - StartRain method now seems to be more controllable.
 Update docs accordingly.
 (StopRain as well)
-- New guns that use Player.spaceGun?
-See updated `toolTipNames[numLines] = "UseMana";` patch.
+- See updated `toolTipNames[numLines] = "UseMana";` patch.
 Look into IsSpaceGun and GetManaCost, might need updates.
-4347, 4348, 514
 - Double check PlayerLoader.ModifyZoom logic.
 Seems like there is only 1 callsite now, code was cleaned up?
 - What is Main.boulderLogo?
 Seems like MenuLoader needs to be updated with a new vanilla menu option?
 - There are new music tracks and some might have been moved.
 Update SceneEffectPriority enum docs and double check that they are correct for both methods.